California State Route 266: Route description

-SR 266 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 The section of SR 266 from the western terminus to the junction with SR 168 is designated by the California State Legislature as eligible by law for the State Scenic Highway System; but it is not officially designated as a scenic highway by Caltrans.
 The entire route, consisting of two lanes for two-way traffic, traverses on the flat land in the Fish Lake Valley east of the White Mountains, and it can serve as transportation of agricultural goods between California and Nevada via the route's only junction (SR 168).
 In the event that SR 168 is closed, SR 266 connects to SR 264, which intersects with U.S. Route 6 (US 6) in order to provide an alternate access to California.

 History

 The southern half of modern SR 266 (from Oasis to SR 266 near Lida, Nevada) predates the era of numbered highways and formed part of the Midland Trail, one of the first auto trails crossing the entire country.
 Construction for a road from Oasis to the Nevada state line to be added to the State Highway System was authorized in 1931.
 This road was initially designated Legislative Route 63 and later signed as SR 168.
 In 1965, Route 266 was designated incorporating what is the northern half of modern SR 266 connecting with modern SR 264, using the alignment of an existing Mono County road.
 In 1986, the definition of SR 266 was extended to its modern form, with both termini at the Nevada state line, absorbing what was previously a portion of SR 168.
 With this change Nevada and California routes 266 connected at the state line.